The aim of most women undergoing a breast augmentation is bigger breasts.

 You might be restoring fullness after pregnancy or weight loss, or hoping for a figure you've always dreamed of.
-Either way, breast implants enable so many women to increase the size of their busts so they have more body confidence.
+Either way, breast implants enable so many women to increase the size of their breasts so they have more body confidence.

 You don't go from Zero to Hero

 Getting breast implants is like a journey.
 You don't get from A to B (or should that be C or D [cup]!) in a flash!

 You get wheeled into surgery with your old breasts and yes, you wake up with your new breasts but they're not your 'final' breasts.

 Whip your post-surgical bandages off (but, don't do this!) and you'd find that your breasts may not be as 'instantly bigger' as you were hoping.

 That's because your breast implants after surgery are surrounded by your breast tissue (and muscles, if they're placed submuscular) which will take a while to recover from surgery and get used to your new breast size.

 Immediately post-op your new breasts are swollen and high (and often, funny-shaped).

 I've seen lots of women say it feels like their breasts get smaller after the swelling goes down.
 Really, it's just an illusion that their breasts have shrunk.